Odra (computer)

 Odra was a line of computers manufactured in Wrocław, Poland.
 The name comes from the Odra river that flows through the city of Wrocław.

 Overview

 The production started in 1959–1960.
 Models 1001, 1002, 1003, 1013, 1103, 1204 were of original Polish construction.
 Models 1304 and 1305 were functional counterparts of ICL 1905 and 1906 due to software agreement.
 The last model was 1325 based on two models by ICL.

 The computers were built at the Elwro manufacturing plant, which was closed in 1993.

 Odra 1002 was capable of only 100–400 operations per second.

-In 1962, Witold Podgórski, an employee of Elwro, managed to create a computer game on a prototype of Odra 1003; it was an adaptation of a variant of Nim, as depicted in the film Last Year at Marienbad.
+In 1962, Witold Podgórski, an employee of Elwro, created computer game Marienbad on a prototype of Odra 1003; it was an adaptation of a variant of Nim, as depicted in the film Last Year at Marienbad.
 The computer could play a perfect game and was guaranteed to win.
 The game was never distributed outside of the Elwro company, but its versions appeared elsewhere.
 It was probably the first Polish computer game in history.